 In short, China has become "the greatest external threat America has faced since the collapse of the USSR."
-16

-With more than 2 million active military personnel, the People's Liberation Army remains one of the world's largest militaries, and its days of largely obsolescent equipment are in the past.17 In March 2023, China announced a draft defense budget of \$224.79 billion, an increase of 7.2 percent, marking the eighth consecutive year of single-digit increases.18 The PRC defense budget has increased each year for more than two decades, "sustaining [China's] position as the second-largest military spender in the world."19 From the late 1990s to the mid-2010s, China's official defense budget increased by double-digit percentages nearly every year.20
+With more than 2 million active military personnel, the People's Liberation Army remains one of the world's largest militaries, and its days of largely obsolescent equipment are in the past.
+In March 2023, China announced a draft defense budget of \$224.79 billion, an increase of 7.2 percent, marking the eighth consecutive year of single-digit increases.
+The PRC defense budget has increased each year for more than two decades, "sustaining [China's] position as the second-largest military spender in the world."
+From the late 1990s to the mid-2010s, China's official defense budget increased by double-digit percentages nearly every year.

 Reporting has been inconsistent, however, and it is estimated that China spends more on defense than it officially acknowledges.
-21 This spending has been complemented by improvements in Chinese military training and, in 2015, the largest reorganization in the PLA's history.
-22 The PLA has lost 300,000 personnel since those reforms, but its overall capabilities have increased as newer, much more sophisticated systems have replaced older platforms.
-23 incorporating both new equipment and a new organization.
-The PLAA currently "has approximately 975,000 active-duty personnel in combat units" and is the PLA's "primary ground fighting force."
-24 The force is increasingly equipped with modern armored fighting vehicles, air defenses, both tube and rocket artillery, and electronic support equipment.
+This spending has been complemented by improvements in Chinese military training and, in 2015, the largest reorganization in the PLA's history.
+The PLA has lost 300,000 personnel since those reforms, but its overall capabilities have increased as newer, much more sophisticated systems have replaced older platforms.

 PLA Army.
 The PLA Army (PLAA) is no longer automatically in charge of war zones or higher headquarters functions.
 This is due to the 2015 reorganization that established separate ground forces headquarters and bureaucracy; previously, the ground forces had been the default service providing staffs and commanders.
-At the same time, the PLAA has steadily modernized its capabilities,
+At the same time, the PLAA has steadily modernized its capabilities, incorporating both new equipment and a new organization.
+The PLAA currently "has approximately 975,000 active-duty personnel in combat units" and is the PLA's "primary ground fighting force."
+The force is increasingly equipped with modern armored fighting vehicles, air defenses, both tube and rocket artillery, and electronic support equipment.

 PLAA brigades participate in annual exercises, including STRIDE-2021, and joined the ZAPAD/INTERACTION-2021 exercise, the first specialty exercise conducted by the PLAA in 2021 that included combined training with the Russian military on Chinese soil.
 ZAPAD/INTERACTION-2021 included "theoretical and systems training, weapon swaps, and a culminating exercise to further understanding and cooperation between the two militaries."
-25

 PLA Navy.
-Between 2015 and 2020, the PLAN "surpassed the U.S. Navy in numbers of battle force ships (meaning the types of ships that count toward the quoted size of the U.S. Navy)."26 Today, according to the U.S. Department of Defense:
+Between 2015 and 2020, the PLAN "surpassed the U.S. Navy in numbers of battle force ships (meaning the types of ships that count toward the quoted size of the U.S. Navy)."
+Today, according to the U.S. Department of Defense:

 The PLAN is the largest navy in the world with a battle force of approximately 340 platforms, including major surface combatants, submarines, aircraft carriers, ocean-going amphibious ships, mine warfare ships, and fleet auxiliaries.
 In 2021, the PLAN's overall battle force shrank due to the transfer of 22 early flight JIANGD-AO clad corvettes to the China Coast Guard.
 This figure does not include 85 patrol combatants and craft that carry anti-ship cruise missiles (ASCMs).
-The PLAN's overall battle force is expected to grow to 400 ships by 2025 and 440 ships by 2030.27 newer designs.
-These include a dozen Kilo-class submarines purchased from Russia and domestically designed and manufactured Song and Yuan classes.
-All of these are believed to be capable of firing both torpedoes and anti-ship cruise missiles.28 The Chinese have also developed variants of the Yuan, with an air-independent propulsion (AIP) system that reduces the boats' vulnerability by removing the need to use noisy diesel engines to recharge batteries, and are "expected to produce a total of 25 or more YUAN class submarines by 2025."29
+The PLAN's overall battle force is expected to grow to 400 ships by 2025 and 440 ships by 2030.